Please note that this English Language Version of the competition rules (‘the Rules’) is binding.

 (i) RAW files (eg .CR2, .NEF, .ORF, .PEF etc), original untouched JPEGs, and original transparencies or negatives, will be required for authentication.
 DNG files are only permitted if this is the native RAW format of the camera;

-(6) Digital adjustments including tone and contrast, burning, dodging, cropping, sharpening, noise reduction, minor cleaning work, HDR, stitched panoramas, focus stacking using multiple exposure taken at the same location at the same time are permitted providing that they are reported within the caption information and comply with the Competition’s principles of authenticity so that they do not deceive the viewer or misrepresent the reality of nature.
+(5) Digital adjustments including tone and contrast, burning, dodging, cropping, sharpening, noise reduction, minor cleaning work (e.g. removal of sensor dust or scratches on transparencies/scans, removal of chromatic aberration), HDR, stitched panoramas, focus stacking, and multiple exposure taken at the same location at the same time (as a continuous sequence seconds or minutes apart) are permitted providing that they comply with the Competition’s principles of authenticity so that they do not deceive the viewer or misrepresent the reality of nature.

-(8) Caption information must be complete and accurate, and provide the following:
+(7) Caption information must be complete, true and accurate, and provide the following:

-(i) description (behaviour observed; background story; exact location; if any bait was used, and if so of what nature (eg at a baiting site); if the species is listed on the IUCN Red List; if the species is of scientific interest);
+(i) description (behaviour observed; background story; exact location; if any bait was used, and if so of what nature; if the species is of scientific interest);

-(9) Entrants should not include their name in either the caption or entry title, or on the image itself.
+(8) Entrants should not include their name in the metadata, caption or on the image itself.
 EXIF details should be kept intact (eg camera, lens, exposure etc).

 (1) An independent panel of experts comprising a chair and judges (‘the Jury’) will be appointed by the Owners to select and award approximately one hundred (100) submissions for presentation from both the Adult Competition and the Young Competition.